dkirkby/bossdata/DESCRIPTION.rst

 What's new in version 0.3.1:

-* Add support for running sites where data is local (e.g., nersc)
+* Add support for running at sites where data is local (e.g., nersc)